Thank you for your support!

 Here are a few highlights of programs that your gift makes possible:

 - FAIC provides mid-career professional development opportunities.
-From 2000 through 2019, these programs reached 13,370 professionals with 460 events conducted in 31 states and online.
+Since 2000, these programs reached more than 14,000 professionals with an average of 27 events each year, conducted in 31 states and online.

 - FAIC maintains a team of more than 100 trained professionals able to respond to collecting institutions in need following emergencies.
 The National Heritage Responders provided critical advice and services after the 2008 floods in the Midwest, the 2010 earthquake in Haiti, and Hurricanes Ike, Irene, Sandy, Harvey, Irma, Maria, and Florence, as well as other smaller disasters.